-I wish I could fully explain the seminar process to you, but I can’t; you really have to be there to experience the laughter, the shared sense of determination, and the way he really does make you think about your own preparation; it’s potent stuff.
+I wish I could fully explain the seminar to you, but I can’t; you really have to be there to experience the laughter, the shared sense of determination, and the way he really does make you think about your own preparation.
+It was a powerful session.

-But then something strange happens to you when you’re there in the moment; you remember the seminar and the sense of power you’ve got from it and, as you take off your shoes and socks and are stood there with friends and strangers all around you, a sense of calm overcomes you and you become focused on doing the deed.
+Then something strange happens to you; you remember the seminar and it imbues you with a strange sense of power.
+As you take off your shoes and socks, and take in the sight of all those people around you, a sense of calm overcomes you and you become focused on doing the deed.
 You start to believe it’s possible, and think, “Hell yeah, I can do this.”

 And so, reader, I did it.

 In the cold light of day, I vaguely remember breaking into a gentle trot half-way across, being paranoid that I was going to trip, but of course I never did.
-I emerged the other side without a single concern or worry, and both Di and I tried desperately to do it again, but the queues were too long to warrant that – a shame, because we absolutely would have done.
+Both of us wanted desperately to do it again, but the queues were too long to warrant that.

 So there you have it; we’ve done some crazy things, Di and I – we’ve walked marathons together, for heaven’s sake – but this was by far one of the most focused and intense things we’ve done outside of them.
 I’m very proud to have done it, and would even consider doing it again if ever the opportunity arose.